Great-Trading-eXperience/clob-indexer/websocket-client/README.md

 ## 🧩 Personal user streams

-To receive your own order/trade and balance events, open a second socket:
+To receive your own order/trade and balance events, run:

-  ws://localhost:42080/ws/0xYourWalletAddress
+> user 0xYourWalletAddress

+This opens a second socket to: ws://localhost:42080/ws/0xYourWalletAddress

-No subscribe command needed; server pushes:
+No `subscribe` command is needed.
+Server pushes:
   • executionReport   (order status, fills)
-  • balanceUpdate     (deposits, withdrawals, fees)
+  • balanceUpdate     (deposits, withdrawals, locks, unlocks)

+Use `closeuser` to manually disconnect the user socket.

 ## Color legend